Alternative Septic Systems for Clay Soils: Tech That Works in Central Virginia.

 • Reduces ponding and soil compaction

-• Works well with alternative drain field designs
+• Works well with alternative drainfield designs

 • Helps extend system lifespan in clay-rich areas

-At Drainfield Solutions, we don’t just install systems—we ensure every design meets Virginia Department of Health (VDH) requirements for soil type, property size, and environmental impact.
+At Drainfield Solutions, we don’t just install septic systems—we ensure every design meets Virginia Department of Health (VDH) requirements for soil type, property size, and environmental impact.

-Our eco-friendly septic system solutions include:
+Our environmentally-friendly septic solutions include:

 • Drip systems that reduce nutrient runoff